The 5 Strangest Courtship Rituals in Animals

 Seahorses love to dance, and they do it for hours.
 Their romantic dance can last up to 8 hours in length, although they may start swimming together days before.
 Their tails and snouts come together, and they float and spiral among the bubbles gently; this is one of the strangest courtship displays, and also one of the gentlest.

-What is happening is that male is pumping water through his trunk to show that the egg pouch he carries there is empty and he is ready to reproduce.
-The female transmits the eggs there; it is the male who both fertilizes, feeds and carries the eggs to their birth.
+What is happening is that the male is pumping water through his trunk to show that the egg pouch he carries there is empty and he is ready to reproduce.
+The female transmits the eggs there; it is the male who both fertilizes, feeds, and carries the eggs to their birth.
 The male seahorse gives birth to 5 to 2500 fry; most of them don't make it to adulthood.

 The song of the gibbon